 - Provide modeling and simulation tools for use and evaluation by future customers.

 A Closer Look at Santos and Sophia

-Santos and Sophia are visually realistic, biomechanically accurate high-fidelity digital human models – male and female – that allows the testing of human capabilities in imported CAD environments of objects, vehicles, and scenes.
-The models can interact with the environment and contains a large set of analysis tools for ergonomics and human factors as well as exploring countless trade-off scenarios.
+Santos and Sophia are visually realistic, biomechanically accurate, high-fidelity digital human models – male and female – that allow the testing of human capabilities in imported CAD environments of objects, vehicles, and scenes.
+The models can interact with the environment and contain a large set of analysis tools for ergonomics and human factors as well as exploring countless trade-off scenarios.

-Developed in 2003 by the Virtual Soldier Research Program (VSR), a research center at Iowa Technology Institute, Santos and Sophia stands apart from other human models because of a suite of interconnected, real-time, validated, physics-based, predictive capabilities, as well as the foundation it provides for the most comprehensive multi-scale digital human.
+Developed in 2003 by the Virtual Soldier Research Program (VSR), a research center at the Iowa Technology Institute, Santos and Sophia stand apart from other human models because of a suite of interconnected, real-time, validated, physics-based, predictive capabilities, as well as the foundation they provide for the most comprehensive multi-scale digital human.
 The use of these novel optimization-based modeling and simulation techniques allows ITI's digital humans to predict how and why humans perform.